-The Information Policy course is a survey course relevant for students interested in understanding the varied components of Information Policy and in engaging in depth study or practical experience with an aspect of Information Policy of particular interest to the individual student.
-Topics covered in the course include Information Economics; Data, Information, and Open Data and Applications in Planning and Policy Making; Information Analytics; Community Informatics; Information Security; Cybersecurity and Global Internet Governance; Hacktivism and Social Media; The Information Organization and Complex Adaptive Systems Theory; and Planning and Policy Applications for the Future of Information and the Internet of Things; among others.
+Internet and Information Policy is a survey course relevant for students interested in understanding the varied components of Information Policy as related to the Internet and engaging in in-depth study or practical experience with an aspect of Information Policy of particular interest to the individual student.
+Topics covered in the course include Information Economics; Bitcoin and Internet Currencies; Data, Information, and Open Data and Applications in Planning and Policy Making; Interoperability; The Dark Web; Information Security; Cybersecurity and Global Internet Governance; Hacktivism and Social Media; The Information Organization and Complex Adaptive Systems Theory; Planning and Policy Applications for the Future of Information and the Internet of Things; and The Singularity; among others.